 Accordingly, if you’re boarding group 48, you could plan to arrive at Disney’s Hollywood Studios around 4 hours after park opening.
 Boarding group 60 could do 5 hours after park opening (and so on).

 When will crowds subside?

-Is it safe to rely on Walt Disney World transportation for getting to DHS early?
+Is it safe to rely on Walt Disney World transportation for getting to DHS in time for park opening?

 What time is Rise of the Resistance running out of boarding passes?

 There is no set time, but it has been occurring in under 10 seconds of boarding group distribution times.

 Going forward, we expect this trend will continue.